afriedman412/PyRiddim/README.md

 # PyRiddim
 A totally unofficial Python wrapper for [Riddimbase.org](http://www.riddimbase.org/riddimbase.php).

+# Installation
+To install with pip, run

+`pip install PyRiddim.py`

+You can also clone this repository and run `python setup.py install`.

 # Instructions
 The `PyRiddim()` constructor takes `q` `q_type` and `track` as arguments, uses those arguments to search Riddimbase and stores the data as a Pandas dataframe.